ShashankaNataraj/Juggernaut/README.md

 - Aesthetically pleasing
 - Predictable & stable
 - Spacemacs style keychords
-- 0 telemetry: No compromises.
+- 0 telemetry: No compromises!
 Store any config on the users own machine, dont send any network requests without the user knowing about it.
 Binaries produced during releases should be the same if the user tries to build it on his own. i.e, no sleight of hand w.r.t the build and release process like VSCode.
+- Use the systems native browser runtimes instead of packaging a runtime with the release binary

 ## Hack with me
 Run `npm run watch-rs` to allow cargo to watch for changes and live reload